geotribu/english-blog/content/posts/2025-02-06_installing-QGIS-on-Ubuntu-with-apt.md

 ----

-## Adding the official QGIS repository
+## Adding the official QGIS repository (PPA)

-The QGIS project maintains an official repository for Debian-based distributions, including Ubuntu.
+The QGIS project maintains an official packages repository (PPA) for Debian-based distributions, including Ubuntu.
 To use it, we need to authenticate and configure it properly.

 ### Authentication key

+To install anything from this repository, you need to be able to authenticate it to the system.

-We start by downloading the repository's authentication key and storing it in the appropriate system directory:
+We start by downloading the PPA's authentication key and storing it in the appropriate system directory:

 ```sh
 sudo mkdir -p /etc/apt/keyrings